yezyilomo/dictfier/README.md

     }
 ]
 ```
-Putting a list or tuple inside a list or tuple of object fields is a way to declare that the Object is iterable in this case
+Putting a list or tuple inside a list or tuple of object fields is a way to declare that the Object is iterable.
+In this case
 ```python
 [
     [